dseguy/phptips/tips/array_column_to_hash.rst

 Note that duplicate keys will be overwritten.

-Also, there is no reciproque function for this: turn a hash into an array of arrays or objects.
+Also, there is no reciprocal function for this: turn a hash into an array of arrays or objects.

 .. image:: ../images/array_column_to_hash.png